 - Basic conceptual understanding of survey data collection (e.g., survey lifecycle, Total Survey Error framework)

 - Basic understanding of sampling theory and/or survey weighting procedures is desirable, but not strictly necessary.

 By the end of the course participants will:

 - have a full overview of the history, theoretical foundations, critical arguments, and accumulated empirical evidence surrounding the debate about probability and nonprobability sample surveys.

 - possess the necessary skills to evaluate whether any given sample is fit for the purpose of answering a particular research question.

 - be able to choose an appropriate sample type when designing their own social scientific research studies,

 - Certificate of attendance issued upon completion.

-- 4 ECTS credit points via the University of Mannheim for regular attendance and satisfactory work on daily assignments and for submitting a paper of about 5000 words to the lecturer(s) up to 4 weeks after the end of the summer school (50 EUR administration fee).
+The University of Mannheim acknowledges the workload for regular attendance, satisfactory work on daily assignments and for submitting a paper of 5000 words to the lecturer(s) by 15 October at the latest with 4 ECTS (70 EUR administration fee).

 The rates include the tuition fee and the course materials.